dhirajbajaj/cors/README.md

 # cors forwarding proxy on vercel

-Here's a Node.js script you can deploy on Vercel to act as a CORS proxy server, adding the `Access-Control-Allow-Origin` header for GET requests:
+A simple Node.js script, you can deploy on Vercel to act as a CORS proxy server, adding the `Access-Control-Allow-Origin` header for GET requests: Feel free to clone and add your use-cases.

 ```javascript
 const express = require('express');